rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    The 9-tiles sorting result ordered by average rating limits

-In :numref:`nineTilingOrdering` we may notice, for instance, that the Universities *Augsburg*, *Saarbrücken* and *Tübingen* show the same average rating of 0.615, yet the rated high 9-tile limit for *Augsburg* is higher (0.78) than the one of both the other Universities (0.67).
+In :numref:`nineTilingOrdering` we see that the Universities *Augsburg*, *Saarbrücken* and *Tübingen* show the same average rating of 0.615, yet the rated high 9-tile limit for *Augsburg* is higher (0.78) than the one of both the other Universities (0.67).

 The eventual 9-tiles sorting result may be furthermore illustrated with a graphviz drawing of the corresponding :code:`QuantilesSorting` digraph instance *qs*.